 benevolent purpose.
 By thee they will be overruled for good, & be made to answer some great & infinitely important end.
 So that it shall be made eventually to appear, that the highest good of the universe would not be served so well in any other way.
-Yes the inspired word directs the afflicted. devoutly to ascribe riss & truth to God, & to say ris art than when thou inflictest thy rod, in mercy, & inriss hast thou visited me, for my afflictions are lighter than what my sins deserve,
+Yes the inspired word directs the afflicted. devoutly to ascribe righteousness & truth to God, & to say righteous art thou when thou inflictest thy rod, in mercy, & in righteousness hast thou visited me, for my afflictions are lighter than what my sins deserve.

-Shall we tell the afflicted that their dear oly friends could have administered
+Shall we tell the afflicted that their dear earthly friends could have administered

-from them to excite them to prepare to follow after them into the eternal world, to appear before God with aceptame.
+from them to excite them to prepare to follow after them into the eternal world, to appear before God with acceptance.

-When persons are in affliction it is suitable to attempt to administer consolation to them, by directing them to humble themselves befor God; to see to it that by what they suffer they learn obedience, the yy learn to rely upon God as their portion & supporter, in the
+When persons are in affliction it is suitable to attempt to administer consolation to them, by directing them to humble themselves befor God; to see to it that by what they suffer they learn obedience, that they learn to rely upon God as their portion & supporter, in the

 exercise of repentance toward God. of faith on the son of God, & submission to his will.

-In this our pity to them must operate in a tender concern for the good of their souls; not only in administering such counsel & instruction, as is calculated to lead them to be followers of X as dear children, but in patience to possess their souls.
+In this our pity to them most operate in a tender concern for the good of their souls; not only in administering such counsel & instruction, as is calculated to lead them to be followers of Christ as dear children, but in patience to possess their souls.

 Moreover, we may with propriety remind our friends, that if they

-feel themselves so deeply afflicted because the hand of God hath touched them, in the removal of their earthly friends from [?] them, their afflictions must by & by be great indeed, if they do not see to it that they submit to God, & lay up for themselves treasures in heaven, beyond the reach of worldly losses & disappointments.
+feel themselves so deeply afflicted because the hand of God hath touched them, in the removal of their earthly friends from them then, their afflictions must by & by be great indeed, if they do not see to it that they submit to God, & lay up for themselves treasures in heaven, beyond the reach of worldly losses & disappointments.